A partial government shutdown is about to hit the Department of Homeland Security. Here’s what that means

 FEMA’s Disaster Relief Fund also appears to be well-funded, though monthly reports are still lagging because of the fall shutdown, according to the center.
 It estimates that the fund contained nearly $31 billion at the start of the year, and the agency typically spends $500 million to $1 billion a month — barring a major disaster.

-All other areas of the federal government, including national parks and the Internal Revenue Service, would remain open since they have been funded for the rest of the fiscal year.
+All other areas of the federal government, including national parks and the Internal Revenue Service, will remain open since they have been funded for the rest of the fiscal year.

-Notably, that includes air traffic controllers, who are part of the Department of Transportation’s Federal Aviation Administration.
-Typically, a major pain point during a shutdown is the snarling of flights due to staffing issues among controllers.
-But that wouldn’t be an issue if funding for DHS lapses after Friday.

 The-CNN-Wire